Seatis/my-teaching-materials/javascript/advanced/README.md

-# Functional programming and Object orientation in JavaScript
+# Functional Programming and Object Orientation in JavaScript

 ## Objectives
- - %Objective that is reached by finishing the workshop 1%
+ - Have an idea about functional programming in JavaScript
- - %Objective that is reached by finishing the workshop 2%
+ - Get an understanding of how variables work in JavaScript
- - %Objective that is reached by finishing the workshop 3%
+ - Get some routine in Object Creation in JavaScript

 ## Materials & Resources